thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_6_Emails.md

 :::note

-📣 Always put your classes extending `CreateEmail` on the same level as the use case requiring it.
+📣&nbsp;&nbsp;Always put your classes extending `CreateEmail` on the same level as the use case requiring it.
 See, for instance, the *src/api/src/UseCase/User/ResetPassword* use case.

 :::